0xWOLAND/website/src/content/blog/zcash-part-2.md

 ## Hiding and Binding

-Before going further, it’s worth pausing to explain what we mean by *hiding* and *binding*.
+Before going further, it's worth pausing to explain what we mean by *hiding* and *binding*.

-* **Hiding** means the commitment doesn’t reveal any information about the underlying message.
-Even if someone sees the commitment, they can’t figure out what value was committed — because it's masked using randomness.
+* **Hiding** means the commitment doesn't reveal any information about the underlying message.
+Even if someone sees the commitment, they can't figure out what value was committed — because it's masked using randomness.

-* **Binding** means that once you’ve committed to a value, you can’t later change your mind.
-That is, you can’t open the same commitment to a different value.
+* **Binding** means that once you've committed to a value, you can't later change your mind.
+That is, you can't open the same commitment to a different value.
 This ensures the commitment is fixed and can't be altered after the fact.

 In short: hiding protects privacy; binding ensures integrity.